KhronosGroup/glslang/README.md

 runs unit tests and single-shader single-threaded integration tests, while the latter runs multiple-shader linking tests and multi-threaded tests.

+Tests may erroneously fail or pass if using `ALLOW_EXTERNAL_SPIRV_TOOLS` with any commit other than the one specified in `known_good.json`.

 ### Running tests

 The [`runtests` script](Test/runtests) requires compiled binaries to be